310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p1.md

 {% endbubble %}

 {% bubble Chiaki pastworried %}
-<th>(… What’s he talking about!?
+<th>(…What’s he talking about!?
 Does he really not know the concept of parents…!?
 No, no!
 There’s no way that could be true, right…?)</th>

 <th>(No, wait… He might have a complicated family situation.)</th>